-“The industry is dominated by white, middle-class males, not just in front of camera” says Christopher Ecclestone, in a tough-talking documentary now up for an award.
+“The industry is dominated by white, middle-class males, not just in front of camera” says Christopher Eccleston, in a tough-talking documentary now up for an award.

 Peter Bazalgette, Maxine Peake and Julie Hesmondhalgh also appear alongside Tom Stocks, who started campaigning when he couldn’t afford drama school.